The Only Times You’ll See A French Girl Run

 Happy hour ends in ten minutes.

-She is out of Nutella and the grocery store closes in five.
+She’s out of Nutella and the grocery store closes in five.

-She ate her weight in foie gras and read somewhere (Cosmo maybe?) that jogging in the freezing cold for fifty blocks is the best calorie burner.
+She ate her weight in foie gras and read somewhere (Marie Claire surely) that jogging in the freezing cold for fifty blocks is the best calorie burner.
 You catch her on her second block.
 She’ll be over it by the third and you’ll find her sitting on a bench, smoking a cigarette and vowing to never, ever eat foie gras again.
 A mere five days later, she will gleefully accept a generous serving of foie gras at Marion’s party.
 Can’t say no to anything from Fauchon.

-She is five years old.
+She’s five years old.